York, Newcastle and Berwick Railway: Newcastle and North Shields Railway

 The Newcastle and Berwick Railway acquired the Newcastle and North Shields Railway (N&NSR), and used its line between the Newcastle terminus and Heaton.

-The N&NSR had received royal assent on 21 June 1836.
+The Newcastle-upon-Tyne and North Shields Railway Act 1836 (6 & 7 Will.
+4. c. lxxvi) had received royal assent on 21 June 1836.
 The line opened on 18 June 1839, when two trains carried a total of 700 passengers on a return trip, followed by a celebration, which was interrupted by a violent thunderstorm that flooded the marquee.
 Public services started the next day.

 Its Newcastle terminus was at Carliol Square on the northeast side of the city centre; the North Shields station was known as Shields at first.

 In the first six months, the railway carried over 337,000 passengers.
 Twenty services a day were provided, taking an average of 21 minutes for the journey and in 1841 the average speed of express trains was 31–34 mph.

 In constructing the line deep valleys at the Ouse Burn and Willington Dene had to be crossed.
 Laminated timber arch superstructures on stone piers were used, a configuration known after its creator as the Wiebeking system.
 They were designed by John and Benjamin Green.
 The Ouseburn Viaduct consisted of five spans of 116 ft length and 32 ft 6 in rise.
 The Willington Viaduct had seven spans of up to 128 ft span.
 The timber arches consisted of 14 layers of timber, each 22 by 3+1/2 in, held by trenails.
 Both structures were replaced by iron viaducts in 1869.

 The railway was absorbed by the Newcastle & Berwick Railway in November 1844.
 It was extended to Tynemouth on 29 March 1847, and independent operation continued until the line north to Morpeth opened from a junction from Heaton on 1 July 1847.